 A faculty member of a major university in an investigation related to allegations of plagiarism and copyright infringement.

-Corporate boards and leadership teams in data security assessments, breach preparedness, breach response, and internal investigations;
+Corporate boards and leadership teams in data security risk assessments, breach preparedness, breach response, and internal investigations;

 Designing and implementing comprehensive data security and compliance programs for financial institutions and insurance companies covered by New York’s Cybersecurity Regulation, “Cybersecurity Requirements for Financial Services Companies”;